-I’ll lead you through a few of my favourites.
+I’ll lead you through a few of her wild short films and images.
 From Orangina, to Prada and Rodarte.

 Throughout the 60 second film I get the mixed feeling of both rebellion and innocence.
 There are odd, comedic sounds coming from the two elderly men standing at the elevator dressed in matching pastel suits, holding hands.
 It makes Orangina seem anything but mainstream.
 Hence the idea; shake it up.

 The theme follows the daydreams of a wandering postman.
 In an interview with Vogue, de Wilde explains why she chose the character: “I was looking for a way to make the films a series of dreams with one common thread to tie them together.
 This way, I could employ my favourite cocktail of surrealism and fantasy… I realized that a postman would be a fantastic, classic character to build on.
 A postman visits hundreds of lives for 10 seconds at a time when they deliver the mail.
 I loved the idea of our hero visiting so many different worlds every day and dreaming up fantastic lives for the people he encounters.”

 Like the lobby boy and concierge of Wes Anderson’s The Grand Budapest Hotel, here are the Postman’s dreams.